 Book your ear wax removal appointment

 Leightons Opticians & Hearing Care offers an expert ear wax removal service.

-Ear wax removal costs just: £50 for one ear £75 for both ears
+Ear wax removal costs £70 for both ears.

 Call us on 0800 40 20 20 or book online.